-- 3.16.26 Advise a small-particle-size diet (mashed or pureed food) for symptomatic relief for adults with type 1 diabetes who have vomiting caused by gastroparesis. - 3.16.27 Consider continuous subcutaneous insulin infusion (CSII or insulin pump) therapy for adults with type 1 diabetes who have gastroparesis. - 3.16.28 For adults with type 1 diabetes who have vomiting caused by gastroparesis, explain that: - there is no strong evidence that any available antiemetic therapy is effective - some people have had benefit with domperidone, erythromycin or metoclopramide - the strongest evidence for effectiveness is for domperidone, but prescribers must take into account its safety profile, in particular its cardiac risk and potential interactions with other medicines. - 3.16.29 For treating vomiting caused by gastroparesis in adults with type 1 diabetes: - consider alternating use of erythromycin and metoclopramide - consider domperidone only in exceptional circumstances (that is, when it is the only effective treatment) and in accordance with European Medicine Agency and Irish Medicines Board guidance.
+- 3.16.30 Advise a small-particle-size diet (mashed or pureed food) for symptomatic relief for adults with type 1 diabetes who have vomiting caused by gastroparesis. - 3.16.31 Consider continuous subcutaneous insulin infusion (CSII or insulin pump) therapy for adults with type 1 diabetes who have gastroparesis. - 3.16.32 For adults with type 1 diabetes who have vomiting caused by gastroparesis, explain that: - there is no strong evidence that any available antiemetic therapy is effective - some people have had benefit with domperidone, erythromycin or metoclopramide. - The strongest evidence for effectiveness is for domperidone, but prescribers must take into account its safety profile, in particular its cardiac risk and potential interactions with other medicines. - 3.16.33 For treating vomiting caused by gastroparesis in adults with type 1 diabetes: - consider alternating use of erythromycin and metoclopramide - consider domperidone only in exceptional circumstances (that is, when it is the only effective treatment) and in accordance with European Medicine Agency and Health Products Regulatory Authority guidance. [updated 2024] - 3.16.34 Refer adults with type 1 diabetes who have gastroparesis for specialist advice if the interventions in recommendations 3.16.26, 3.16.27 and 3.16.29 are not beneficial or not appropriate.